 Update, November 20, 2020:

 The City of Panama City has opened a Hardship Deferral Program for the Fire Protection Service Assessment.
 The City Commission voted and approved the non-ad valorem assessment on September 14, 2020.
-The assessment is included in the tax bill for property taxes mailed by the Bay County Property Appraiser in November.
+The assessment is included in the tax bill for property taxes mailed by the Bay County Tax Collector in November.

 The Fire Assessment shares the cost of fire protection more equitably among all City property owners.
 The new assessment helps alleviate the projected budget shortfall for the 2021 Fiscal Year and provided a way to avoid substantially increased ad valorem property taxes while still providing essential public safety services like fire protection.